jconnolly/jconnolly.github.com/source/coursework/index.markdown

 Professional Work:
 =============
 ### *TheLadders.com*
-* [Developer Blog](http://dev.theladders.com): I revamped and restarted TheLadders developer blog in an effort to attract more engineering talent to the company.
+<i class="fa fa-code"></i>&nbsp; &nbsp; &nbsp; [Developer Blog](http://dev.theladders.com): I revamped and restarted TheLadders developer blog in an effort to attract more engineering talent to the company.
 I sunsetted the old Wordpress powered blog in favor of a custom-themed Octopress-powered site.
-* [Denormalize The Data For Great Good](http://dev.theladders.com/2013/07/denormalize-the-datas-for-great-good/): this is a blog post I wrote for TheLadders developer blog.
+<i class="fa fa-code"></i>&nbsp; &nbsp; &nbsp; [Denormalize The Data For Great Good](http://dev.theladders.com/2013/07/denormalize-the-datas-for-great-good/): this is a blog post I wrote for TheLadders developer blog.
 It outlines work I did speeding up response times in our SOA, microservice-based architecture using a NoSQL data store.

 ### *BugLabs, Inc.*
-* [BugSwarm (now dweet.io)](http://developer.bugswarm.net/) member of a team building a communication service for the IoT.
+<i class="fa fa-code"></i>&nbsp; &nbsp; &nbsp; [BugSwarm (now dweet.io)](http://developer.bugswarm.net/) member of a team building a communication service for the IoT.
 The goal was to allow bidirectional communication between embedded devices and the browser, allowing near-real-time push communication with hundreds of devices.

 -------------
 Coursework: